Recursive projection-aggregation decoding of Reed-Muller codes: Decoding algorithm for general binary-input memoryless channels

-We use the following simplified model to calculate this LLR: Suppose that $S_1$ and $S_2$ are i.i.d.
+Now we can calculate $L_{/\mathbb{B}}(T)$ using the following model: Suppose that $S_1$ and $S_2$ are i.i.d.
 Bernoulli-$1/2$ random variables, and we transmit them over two independent copies of the channel $W:\{0,1\}\to\cW$.
 The corresponding channel output random variables are denoted as $X_1$ and $X_2$, respectively.
 Then for $x_1,x_2\in\cW$,